bevchou/hacking-the-browser/w5-reverse-engineer-extension/reverseEngineerExtension.md

 }
 ```

+UPDATE: I got some feedback from Cory and update_url is actually used to tell Chrome if there is a new update for the extension, and it only works for extensions that are in the Chrome Web Store.
+The documentation is [here](https://developer.chrome.com/extensions/hosting).

-I [looked this up on Stack Overflow](https://stackoverflow.com/questions/22735525/install-chrome-extension-through-windows-registry), and it is used when you want your extension to be installed through the Windows registry.
-It's not super relevant to the extension's function, but it's good to know if you want your extension to work for as many users as possible.
+ ~~I [looked this up on Stack Overflow](https://stackoverflow.com/questions/22735525/install-chrome-extension-through-windows-registry), and it is used when you want your extension to be installed through the Windows registry.
+It's not super relevant to the extension's function, but it's good to know if you want your extension to work for as many users as possible.~~

 The ["chrome_url_overrides"](https://developer.chrome.com/extensions/override) is used to redirect the new tab to a different page.
 So in this case, instead of going to the standard URL - "chrome://newtab" - it will take you to "popup.html".